 Low Cost Airlines for Holiday Flights

 Many of the low cost airlines offer good deals for flights if you can go outside of school holidays and travel with the minimum amount of luggage.
 However, if you need to book hold luggage, this can add substantially to the price of the ticket.
 You should also be aware of the many regulations that apply to low cost flights like online check in and restrictions on luggage size.
-If you flout the rules, you can be charged a big penalty, so make sure you understand exactly what is required before you book your flight.
+If you flout the rules, you may receive a big penalty, so make sure you understand exactly what is required before you book your flight.
 Booking early (but not too early) through a comparison flight website will allow you to get the best deals of cheaper holidays.
 Most airlines release their cheapest seats around four months before the flight date.
 Mid-week flights often give cheaper holidays than those scheduled for the weekend, and this is where flexibility will pay off.
 If you do not mind travelling at night, there are also substantial reductions available.

 Travelling from and to a smaller airport can also help make cheaper holidays by reducing prices, but this will only work if you do not have to pay an extortionate amount for transfers to your resort or hotel.
 Some comparison websites do not have access to all airlines so choose a well-known one to make sure that you get the full choice.
 You can also look at booking directly with the airline, as this can sometimes be a cheaper option.
-There are often some fees associated with paying by credit cards, so check the small print to see whether you can pay by debit card or PayPal, thereby avoiding these fees.
+There are usually fees associated with paying by credit cards, so check the small print to see whether you can pay by debit card or PayPal, thereby avoiding these fees.

 Hotels and Accommodation